 Chocolate is Toxic for Dogs

-There’s a similar effect in humans, but people can more easily metabolize it.
-Dogs cannot, making chocolate and Nutella potentially harmful.
-It may not be toxic at all, but don’t find out!
+There’s a similar effect in humans, but people can more easily metabolize it than dogs can.
+Chocolate and Nutella are potentially harmful.
+It isn’t sure to be toxic, but don’t find out!

 The Theobromine Levels